GitHub-TC/EmpyrionScripting/README.md

 + {{pickupplants structure block's target gx gy gz \[removeDeadPlants\]}}
   + With this command, plants can be removed.
 This requires a "gardener" (NPC crew) and money (as payment) in the fridge.
     If desired, the dead plants can also be disposed of.
 However, this costs 100 times the price

++ {{replantplants structure target}}
+  + With this command, the plants removed with 'pickupplants' can be replanted.
+    Note: This is only possible if the playfield has not been changed or a logout has not taken place.

 ## Positions (structure and world)
 + {{structtoglobalpos structure (vector | x y z)}}